-Your summary is the first thing recruiters see.
-Here are examples that actually work for mid-level full stack developers:
+Most summary sections are forgettable.
+These are not.
+Here are examples specifically for mid-level full stack developers:

 “Senior Full Stack Developer with 5 years building and scaling web platforms.
 Currently tech lead for 6-person team shipping product serving 500K+ users.
 Architected microservices migration that improved deployment frequency by 10x.”